IT22052124/Cloud-Native-Food-Ordering-Delivery-System/order/README.md

 - `OUT_FOR_DELIVERY` - Order is being delivered
 - `DELIVERED` - Order has been delivered
 - `CANCELLED` - Order has been cancelled

-Additional overall statuses for multi-restaurant orders:

-- `PARTIALLY_CANCELLED` - Some restaurant orders were cancelled
-- `COMPLETED` - All restaurant orders have been delivered or cancelled

 ## Payment Methods